mastodon-sc/mastodon-blender-view/README.md

 ## Installation

 1. Install [Fiji](https://imagej.net/downloads) and [Blender](https://blender.org/download) on your computer.
 Make sure to install Blender as a "portable" installation.
+The plugin has been successfully tested with Blender 3.5, 3.6, 4.0, 4.1 and 4.2.
+It is recommended to use the latest version of Blender.
+However, the plugin is not guaranteed to work with future versions of Blender.
 2. Next step is to [activate](https://imagej.net/update-sites/following) the "Mastodon-Tomancak" update site in Fiji.
 3. In Mastodon's main menu, you will find an entry ```Plugins > Setup Blender Addon ...```, click it and follow the instructions.